cyber-practitioner/cyber-practitioner/README.md

 ### 💼 Professional Journey

+#### **Cyber utomation Engineer** @  NDIT
+`Jan 2025 - Present`
+✅ Developed playbooks for use cases such as identifying mising logs, deduplication of Service Now tickets and other use cases
+✅ Troubleshot sub playbooks and tested them using testing playbooks in palo Alto Cortex XSIAM
+✅ Collaborated with stakeholders to ensure that requirements of usescases are met without any delays

 #### **Cybersecurity Intern** @ Changing The Present
 `Aug 2024 - Jan 2025`
 ✅ Resolved Linux security tickets via firewall/AppArmor configurations